-There are different kinds of audits that are performed at various degrees and for achieving several of these objectives, including Information Technology Audits (for the thorough analysis of information systems used in organizations), Network Audits (to ensure the integrity and safety of networks and to keep it safe from unauthorized access), Cyber-Security Audits (to keep information safe that is passed on through internet like credit card information or financial details shared among the members through email), etc. This particular account, however, focuses on financial audits.
+Different kinds of audits are performed to various degrees and for achieving several of these objectives, including Information Technology Audits (for the thorough analysis of information systems used in organizations), Network Audits (to ensure the integrity and safety of networks and to keep it safe from unauthorized access), Cyber-Security Audits (to keep information safe that is passed on through internet like credit card information or financial details shared among the members through email), etc. This particular account, however, focuses on financial audits.

 Importance of Audits